DataMas/Deep-Learning-Image-Classification/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The repository includes an algorithm for epidemic modeling based on the SIR model using Cellular Automata.
+The repository includes Neural Networks implemented using Keras for image classification.
+Two datasets have been used, the Sign Language Digits Dataset and the Diabetic Retinopathy Arranged dataset.
-The project was implemented for the purposes of the Research & Design of Complex Electronic Systeems course of the 8th semester of DUTh.
+The project was implemented for the purposes of the Pattern Recognition course of the 9th semester of DUTh.

 More about the SIR model: Measuring and Preventing COVID-19 Using the SIR Model and Machine Learning in Smart Health Care